Take a TTC trip back in time

-Starting on Sunday, May 22, and every Sunday until Labour Day weekend, TTC customers can step back in time on the vintage PCC streetcar, which makes its return to the 509 Harbourfront streetcar route.
+Starting this Sun., May 21, and every Sunday until Labour Day weekend, TTC customers can step back in time by riding the vintage PCC streetcar on the 509 Harbourfront Route.
 The classic burgundy-and-cream-coloured streetcar can be boarded from about noon to 5 p.m., on Sundays only.
 PCC rides are free of charge.

 The PCC car will travel from Union Station to the Fleet Loop, providing a scenic view along Queens Quay West.
-It makes stops at many tourist destinations on Toronto’s waterfront, such as the Ferry Docks, Toronto Music Garden, HTO Park, York Quay Centre, Stage in the Round, The Power Plant and numerous other attractions.
-The TTC’s PCC streetcar makes an annual appearance at the Beaches Easter Parade, and last appeared along the Harbourfront on Sundays in 2012.
+It makes stops at many tourist destinations on Toronto’s waterfront, including the Ferry Docks, Toronto Music Garden, HTO Park, York Quay Centre, Stage in the Round, The Power Plant and numerous other attractions.

 PCC FAST FACTS